-- 6.1 Section 226 of the 1990 Act confers power on a local authority to acquire land compulsorily for development and other planning purposes. - 6.2 Section 226(1)(a) of the 1990 Act allows a local authority to acquire compulsorily any land within its area if the acquisition will facilitate the carrying out of development, re-development or improvement on or in relation to that land. - 6.3 The power to acquire land compulsorily conferred by Section 226(1)(a) of the 1990 Act is subject to subsection (1A), which provides that the acquiring authority must not exercise the power unless it thinks that the proposed development, redevelopment or improvement is likely to contribute to the achievement of any one or more of the following objectives: - 6.3.1 the promotion or improvement of the economic well-being of its area; - 6.3.2 the promotion or improvement of the social well-being of its area; - 6.3.3 the promotion or improvement of the environmental well-being of its area. - 6.4 The CPO Guidance states that a compulsory purchase order should only be made where there is a compelling case in the public interest. - 6.5 The CPO Guidance provides recommendations to acquiring authorities on the use of compulsory purchase powers and the Council has taken full account of this guidance in making this Order.
+- 6 The Council's power to acquire land compulsorily - 6.1 Section 226 of the 1990 Act confers power on a local authority to acquire land compulsorily for development and other planning purposes. - 6.2 Section 226(1)(a) of the 1990 Act allows a local authority to acquire compulsorily any land within its area if the acquisition will facilitate the carrying out of development, re-development or improvement on or in relation to that land. - 6.3 The power to acquire land compulsorily conferred by section 226(1)(a) of the 1990 Act is subject to subsection (1A), which provides that the acquiring authority must not exercise the power unless it thinks that the proposed development, redevelopment or improvement is likely to contribute to the achievement of any one or more of the following objectives: - 6.3.1 the promotion or improvement of the economic well-being of its area; - 6.3.2 the promotion or improvement of the social well-being of its area; and - 6.3.3 the promotion or improvement of the environmental well-being of its area. - The CPO Guidance states that a compulsory purchase order should only be made where there is a compelling case in the public interest. - 6.5 The CPO Guidance provides recommendations to acquiring authorities on the use of compulsory purchase powers and the Council has taken full account of this guidance in making this Order.

-7 Justification for the use of CPO powers
+7 Justification for use of compulsory purchase powers